-TEMPLATE OF FORM: Ambulance Services KA34
+TEMPLATE OF FORM : Ambulance Services KA34

 1 2 Category A: Immediately Life Threatening Calls Category C: Locally Managed Non - Immediately Life Threatening Calls Part 1 - Emergency Calls 01.
 Total number of emergency calls 02.
 Number of calls resulting in an emergency response arriving at the scene of the incident 03.
 Number of calls resulting in an emergency response arriving at the scene of the incident within 8 minutes 04.
 Number of calls where following the arrival of an emergency response no ambulance is required 05.
 Number of calls resulting in an ambulance able to transport the patient arriving at the scene of the incident 06 Number of calls resulting in an ambulance arriving at the scene of the incident within 19 minutes 07.
-Number of calls resolved through telephone advice only Part 2 ? - Emergency Patient Destinations 08.
+Number of calls resolved through telephone advice only Part 2 - Emergency Patient Destinations 1 r 08.
 Total number of emergency patient journeys to Type 1 and 2 A&E destinations 09.
 Total number of emergency patient journeys to a destination other than Type 1 and 2 A&E 10.
-Total number of patients treated at the scene only Special Journeys Planned Journeys rt 3 - F Patient Journeys: Non-urgent 11.
-Total number of special/ planned journeys ecord in the box below any factors to ded the figures from the previous yea ntly increased or any tha inks for taking the time to complete Alt in a company
+Total number of patients treated at the scene only Special Journeys Planned Journeys Part 3 - Patient Journeys: Non-urgent 11.
+Total number of special/ planned journeys Please record in the box below any factors a decreased the figures from the previous year tly increased or Many thanks for taking the time to complete this survey.